mighty070jail/30-Days-Of-Python/Week-2/Tasks.md

-# Week-2: Exploring Control Structures and Simple Functions
+# Week-2: Lists in Python
 This week, we’ll focus on Lists in python to get comfortable with lists.

 ## **Day-8: Introduction to Lists**